-After more than 30 surgeries, seven years of testing, and countless days in hospital nine-year-old Pacey Wall’s digestive system still won’t work.
+After more than 30 surgeries, years of testing, and countless days in hospital nine-year-old Pacey Wall’s digestive system still won’t work.

 “Even though it sounds like it’s hopeless, it’s not.
 We have an amazing team here.
 We trust them and we have a really great relationship with them,” says Kim Wall, Pacey’s mom.

 Pacey has intestinal failure, but what’s causing it is unclear.
 Pacey’s condition started when he was two years old and has progressively gotten worse.
 He’s had a wide range of surgeries to help his digestion and has now had his colon removed, and a colostomy placed.
 He can’t eat solid foods, so he relies on total parenteral nutrition (TPN), which is a solution of essential nutrients given through an IV.

 Since 2017 Pacey has been in and out of HSC Winnipeg Children’s Hospital as complications came up, with his longest stay lasting six weeks.
 In 2020 he was in hospital for both Christmas and his birthday, so he’s really gotten to know the Child Life team.

 “Until you have a child in hospital for as long as Pacey has been you just can’t truly understand what it’s like,” says Kim.